Coloby/quartz_notes/quartz_content/PublicNotes/OS - Options.md

 					- efficiency and the ability to handle partial upgrades
 					- allows users to roll back certain packages
 			- philosophy
-			- open source software
-				- separates free and non-free software into different repos
+				- separates free & non-free into different repos
-			- aims to be minimalistic and efficient
-				- runit & fast pkg managers
+				- minimalistic & efficient - runit & fast pkg managers
 				- no AUR but community driven
 					- all packages in its official repositories are vetted and maintained by the Void team & community
 		- arco linux
 			- [3 branches](https://youtu.be/ch3ETaOPhzs?t=35) + extended version with all window managers
 				- [bloated](https://youtu.be/S_dG79GhNfI?t=338) (main philosophy?) & minimal version & custom